The two main types of

 interesting stones - the rocks that tell me a story ;-)

-Because gemstones are also minerals (they are one type of minerals -
+also minerals (they are one type of minerals -

 the type that forms beautiful crystals), identifying gemstones